 If the noncustodial parent continues to pay more than his/her current month's obligation for a period of three (3) months, the county/district office staff must investigate.
-If the court order is correct and there are no arrears, the county/district office staff must notify the noncustodial parent by requesting notice A610, Notice of Future Money, from WORD.
+If the court order is correct and there are no arrears/fees on any of the noncustodial parent's cases, an A610 (Notice of Future Money) will automatically generate each month for all cases that meet the criteria.
+The county/district office staff can also notify the noncustodial parent by requesting an A610, from WORD.
 The noncustodial parent must return the A610 along with a copy of his/her state identification card or driver's license before a refund can be processed.